-This annual report provides program and demographic information about the people who receive Social Security disability benefits—disabled workers, disabled widow(er)s, and disabled adult children.
-Topics covered include beneficiaries in current payment status; benefits awarded, withheld, and terminated; geographic distributions; Social Security beneficiaries who receive Supplemental Security Income; and the income of disabled beneficiaries.
+An annual report providing program and demographic information and statistics about the people who receive Social Security disability benefits—disabled workers, disabled widow(er)s, and disabled adult children.

-> The Supplement includes more than 240 statistical tables that provide comprehensive data on Social Security and Supplemental Security Income.
-The data cover program details such as beneficiary counts, amounts of benefits, and the status of the trust funds.
-Most of the data are derived from SSA's administrative records.
-The tables also contain data on related social insurance and welfare programs.
+The Supplement includes more than 200 tables that provide comprehensive statistics on Social Security and Supplemental Security Income.
+The tables cover program details such as the number of beneficiaries, amounts of benefits, and the status of the trust funds.
 Narrative sections describe the programs' legislative history and program rules.

-> This file contains two separate but linkable subfiles—one with benefit information and the other with longitudinal earnings information.
+This file contains two separate but linkable subfiles—one with benefit information and the other with longitudinal earnings information.
 Sample beneficiary records drawn from the Old-Age, Survivors, and Disability Insurance (OASDI) program can be linked to their corresponding earnings histories.

 Information about beneficiaries needed to administer the OASDI program resides on SSA's Master Beneficiary Record (MBR) file, which in December 2004 contained records for approximately 47 million individuals who were entitled to receive an OASDI benefit for that month.
 Data in the benefit subfile are an extract from the MBR, consisting of a 1 percent random, representative sample of approximately 470,000 records.
 These records are representative of OASDI beneficiaries who were entitled to receive an OASDI benefit payment for December 2004.
 Each record in the benefit and earnings subfiles has a unique identifier that allows each earnings record to be linked to its appropriate benefit record.